The ad and position description

 - Internet Relay Users - connect to the NRS, then ask for 13 2281

-Most job ads will ask for your resume or curriculum vitae (CV).
-This should be up to date and provide relevant information about your education, employment history, experience and workplace achievements.
+Your resume or curriculum vitae (CV) should be up to date and provide relevant information about your education, employment history, experience and workplace achievements.
 It should be formatted to make it easy to read.

 Address selection criteria